nftauthme/multi-chain-token-tracker/README.md

 [PRIVACY POLICY](https://github.com/nftauthme/multi-chain-token-tracker/blob/main/legal-documents/PRIVACY%20POLICY.MD)

 Developer identity is verified through a digitally signed ownership document authenticated with a digital signature certificate from certilia.com.
 This ensures trust, transparency, and credibility for the project.
-[Click here for verification](https://github.com/nftauthme/multi-chain-token-tracker/blob/main/legal-documents/DEVELOPER%20IDENTITY%20VERIFICATION.MD)
+[Click here for developer identity verification](https://github.com/nftauthme/multi-chain-token-tracker/blob/main/legal-documents/DEVELOPER%20IDENTITY%20VERIFICATION.MD)

 We comply with Dutch tax laws and report the income from the sales as **"Overige Inkomsten"** (Other Income).